POLLARD, Gordon

 Pindersfield Hospital, Wakefield

-Sergeant Pollard,169 Light Anti-Aircraft Battery Royal Artillery, was awarded the Military Medal for gallant and distinguished service in the Middle East (Egypt and Libya) during the period May, 1942 to October, 1942.
-On 16 May 1943 he was commissioned Second Lieutenant.
-Subsequently volunteered for the commandos and was posted to No.3 Commando remaining with them for the remainder of the war.
+Sergeant Pollard,169 Light Anti-Aircraft Battery Royal Artillery, was awarded the Military Medal for gallant and distinguished service in the Middle East (Egypt and Libya) between May and October 1942.
+Commissioned Second Lieutenant 16 May 1943 and then volunteered for the commandos.
+Posted to No.3 Commando remaining with them for the remainder of the war.
 Final rank attained in the Commandos was Major.

 Post war Gordon Pollard remained in military service and in 1960 whilst Lieut.
 Colonel in the Parachute Corps TA he was awarded the 1st Clasp to the Territorial Efficiency Decoration.
 Later promoted Colonel and in 1960 was appointed OBE in Her Majesty the Queen's birthday honours.